tschettervictor/bsd-apps/nextcloud/README.md

 These are the variable that are available to change along with their defaults and a description of what it does.

-HOST_NAME (sets the hostname to use for the webserver) - must be set to your FQDN ie: my.domain.com
+HOST_NAME (sets the hostname to use for the webserver) - must be set to your FQDN ie: my.domain.com TIME_ZONE (sets the timezone, see http://php.net/manual/en/timezones.php) - must be set DATABASE (set your preffered database, currently defaults to mariadb) NEXTCLOUD_VERSION (currently defaults to 29) PHP_VERSION (currently defaults to 83)

-TIME_ZONE (sets the timezone, see http://php.net/manual/en/timezones.php) - must be set
+COUNTRY_CODE (2 letter ISO code for your country, currently defaults to CA)

 ### Cerificate Configuration